DRLEdition19/profork-OFICIAL/README.md

 - **MEDIAELCH**: A media management tool to organize your media collection.
 - **MINECRAFT-BEDROCK-EDITION**: The Bedrock Edition of Minecraft, optimized for cross-platform play.
 - **MINECRAFT-JAVA-EDITION**: The original version of Minecraft, known for modding support.
-- **MOONLIGHT**: An open-source NVIDIA GameStream client for playing PC games on various devices.
 - **MPV**: A lightweight and highly customizable media player.
 - **MULTIMC-LAUNCHER**: A launcher for Minecraft with multiple instance management.
 - **MUSEEKS**: A simple and clean audio player.